mihdicaballero/ETABS-Ninja/README.md

 ## Overview

-ETABS, a widely-used software for structural analysis and design, provides a powerful API that allows users to automate tasks, access model data, and perform complex operations.
 The ETABS-Ninja repository aims to harness the potential of the ETABS API by providing a curated set of functions and scripts that enable users to leverage the API's capabilities through Python.

 ## Features

 - **Automation:** Automate repetitive tasks and streamline your workflow within ETABS using the ETABS-Ninja scripts.
-Execute batch operations, create templates, and speed up your modeling process.

 - **Model Interaction:** Interact with your ETABS models programmatically.
 Set parameters, modify structural elements, apply loads and constraints, and perform other operations, all through Python scripts.